johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

   - 2x Thunderbolt 3 40Gbps (USB-C 3.1 Gen 2, unto 10Gbps) ports.
     - Both support charging.
-  - There’s also a headphone jack.
+  - There's also a headphone jack.

 - **Wireless:** 802.11ac WiFi and Bluetooth 4.2.
 - **Display** : 13.3″ 2560×1600 Retina display without TrueTone.
 This is the same size and resolution as the 13″ MacBook Pro.